2020 SGV Economic Forecast Summit:

 What makes the San Gabriel Valley unique is its growing global financial influence that has made this region an emerging leader in Southern California.
-Thank you for coming to the 2018 SGV Economic Forecast Summit to connect with business and civic leaders and receive timely and valuable financial insights to help your to succeed in this global age.
+The SGV Economic Forecast Summit connects business and civic leaders, and helps them receive timely and valuable financial insights to help them succeed in this global age.

 Bank of America Merrill Lynch